reespozzi/ai-academy-platforms/intro/intro.md

 You  can get something "live" fast and easily.

 Platform Engineering builds the foundation for sustainable, scalable, and reliable software delivery, how we build things in the real world.
-> You must think first, before you move

 ---